 3. Map the sales pipeline

 Once you have determined your target audience, you want to map out your customer funnel in your sales pipeline.
 Taking a closer look at your current client’s journeys can help in this stage.
 Does your target customer typically need four touchpoints before they are likely to purchase a policy?
 Will they respond to ads on social media platforms (and which ones) or are you better to use targeted in-person marketing?

 Once you create your CRM strategy, it is essential that every team member understands the CRM strategy and how to use the software in order to effectively implement the strategy.
 CRM technology allows your team to effectively increase lead generation, reduce email bounce rates, improve customer retention and customer loyalty, and automate many different marketing and contact strategies, as well as allow for team collaboration between multiple teams, such as your marketing and sales teams.

 Implement the CRM strategies that work for your business

 While these CRM strategy examples are a great place to start, creating CRM strategies that match your business goals is essential.
 In addition, the success of your CRM strategies also depends on having the right CRM platform in place that offers the tools you need to implement your strategies.

 Better Agency has the Insurance CRM designed for you

 The insurance industry comes with unique needs and requirements, and you need a CRM platform that understands those industry needs.
-Better Agency’s Insurance CRM was created by insurance agents that know exactly what tools are essential to your business success.
-To learn more about how an Insurance CRM can help improve your customer relationships, enhance productivity, and boost your bottom line, schedule a call with us today.
+Our CRM was created by insurance agents that know exactly what tools are essential to your business success.
+To learn more about how our Insurance CRM can help improve your customer relationships, enhance productivity, and boost your bottom line, schedule a call with us today.